-You may ask how have the New York Times, the New York Law Journal and other mainstream media not written a single word about these criminal allegations levied by Anderson in open Federal Court and before the New York Senate Judiciary Committee?
-Well Dick, as I already pointed out the Press is in on the Coup too, one of the first acquisitions after stealing the Bush election.
+You may ask why have the New York Times or Post or other mainstream media not written a single word about these criminal allegations levied by Anderson in open Federal Court and before the New York Senate Judiciary Committee?
+Well Dick, as I already pointed out the Press is in on the Coup too, one of the first acquisitions after stealing the Bush election by the criminals, the press consolidated into the hands of a few and run more as their propaganda stations.
 It should be noted that a certain group of lawyers and law firms heavily influences the press, if not run it from behind the scenes.
-When the abused legal victim turns to the press for help against the dirty lawyers, judges and prosecutors, again they find no relief, just further abuse by the system.
-Effectively the Coupsters cover their criminal tracks, at every level, disabling the reliefs’ citizens typically have.
+When the abused legal victim turns to the press for help against the dirty lawyers, judges, congresspersons and prosecutors, again they find no relief, just further abuse by the system.
+Effectively the Coupsters cover their criminal tracks, at every level, disabling the reliefs’ citizens typically have from a free and independent press.
 If the press were the right of arm of anarchy in the past, it is now the right arm of corruption.

-Christine Anderson provides everyone a pivotal link to understanding how we have morally digressed as a country through her heroic Whistleblowing revelations and offers an insider view that sheds light into the RICO Criminal Enterprise operating at the highest levels of our Government through the guise of law firms and lawyers.
-Corruption emanating out of New York, involving the New York Supreme Court and New York State prosecutorial offices and then spreading and infecting the Federal US Attorney’s offices.
+Anderson provides the citizens of this country with an understanding of how we have morally digressed as a country through her heroic Whistleblowing revelations and offers an insider view that sheds light into the RICO Criminal Enterprise operating at the highest levels of our Government through the guise of law firms and lawyers.
+Corruption emanating out of New York, involving the New York Supreme Court and New York State prosecutorial offices and then spreading and infecting the Federal US Attorney’s offices and Courts.
 We find all these Senior Government Officials, those in charge of Justice that Anderson fingered, operating in cahoots together to both commit crimes and then cover-up their crimes, using law firms and legal clout to gain access and advantage illegally to government posts and block and bury complaints against them so the public does not catch on.

 Again Dick, remember that these New York Courts are some of the most powerful in the nation and their legal decisions affect the entire nation and then count how many New York Judges sit on the United States Supreme Court and you should get chill bumps running down your spine.
 I think 5-8 at the moment are from New York or New Jersey and with Obama’s newest CFR plant from New York, Elena Kagan, that makes it 6 of the 9 justices with ties to these two states, this does not appear to represent the nation as a whole.
 Presidents with CFR ties have planted all the Supreme Court Jesters that I can think of and with direct conspiratorial intent of chipping away at our rights.

 With Anderson’s revelations we now have a firsthand insider account of the New York Supreme Court violating Federal and State laws, including, RICO, Coercion, Obstruction, Extortion, Bribery, Threatening Federal Witnesses, Document Destruction, Whitewashing Official Complaints for Public Officials, Altercating Official Investigatory Files, Attempted Murder and even Physical Assaults and threats on Whistleblowers.
-Those crimes do not include the crimes against the victims, which as I mentioned include theft of properties, real estate, possibly murder in Carvel’s case and a whole host of crimes committed under cover of law.
+Those crimes do not include the crimes against the victims, which as I mentioned include theft of properties, real estate, possibly murder in Carvel’s case, attempted murder in my case and a whole host of crimes committed under cover of law.